 Students enrolled in a certificate or degree program who wish to earn credit by examination should request an application form and contact information from the Office of Enrollment Services.
 A fee of \$40 per credit is charged.
-A receipt of payment and the application form should be left in the division office before the date of the exam.
-Study guides are available in the Testing Center or may be on reserve in the library.
+Study guides for some examinations may be on reserve in the library.